adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 Just enter the username and password that you use to log in to your mac and click on **Login**.

+!!! tip "What's my username?"
-> **What's my username?**  Apple tries very hard to hide the real username of your account from you.
+    Apple tries very hard to hide the real username of your account from you.
 The easiest way to find your mac username is to open up the Finder.
 The name next to your home icon is the name of your account.

 If the connection has successed, you will see a green icon in the Xamarin Visual Studio toolbar area.
 It may take a minute or two to connect and verify that the